An interview with Osada Steve from his beginnings in kink to the present day. First published on Rope Topia.

 After having tied for years, it’s mostly those intangible things that are taking a lifetime to master.
 To assist the student in gaining a deeper understanding I have developed what I call the Nine Gates of Osada-ryu that deal with some of the most important concepts like Ma-ai (間合い), Sabaku (捌く), Urawaza (裏技), Ki (気), Kankyū (緩急), Muganawa (無我縄).
 On top of these are all those things that can’t be written down and will be passed on verbally as kuden (口伝).

 Following on from that.
 There are some Osada-ryu dojos run by licensed Osada-ryu instructors in the Western world now.
-I’ve had the privilege of visiting the one in Copenhagen, they have a wonderful space and ethos.
 How did they come about?

-At present there are four licensed instructors in three cities (Copenhagen, Vienna, and Melbourne).
+At present there are several licensed instructors in various cities in Europe and North America.
 Since it takes years of repeated visits to Japan and a lot of dedication to obtain an Osada-ryu instructor license you won’t see any significant number of McOsada franchises popping up soon.
 Even after obtaining such license it is imperative to make regular visits the Tokyo HQ to assure authenticity and coherent teaching, but without stifling the individual interpretation and development of each instructor.

 The idea of having Osada-ryu dojos abroad is to transfer know-how about Japanese bondage in a safe and sound environment that provides regular training and tying opportunities.
 In the beginning this was augmented by my annual workshop tours, helping interest and first-hand knowledge in the Japanese art of kinbaku to explode.
 As a windfall it has now paved the way for a number of Japanese riggers traveling the globe sharing their own style of shibari/kinbaku.